 The See-Saw Filter provides simultaneous cut, or attenuation, of one frequency band while boosting another frequency band.
 When the adjustment knob is turned fully clockwise, treble is boosted and bass is attenuated.
 When the adjustment knob is turned fully counter-clockwise, bass is boosted and treble is attenuated.
 The filter has linear slope over the entire audio band.
-Max boost and attenuation are more than 16dB.
-The See-Saw filter has a pivot frequency that is selectable as either 400 Hz or 1 kHz by pressing the front panel push button.
+The See-Saw filter has a pivot frequency that may be set at any frequency between 120 Hz and 26k Hz.

-The plot below shows sweeps of the See-Saw filter adjusted to the extremes of its ranges, with the pivot frequency set to both 400 Hz and 1 kHz.
+The plot below shows sweeps of the See-Saw filter with the amplitude adjusted to the extremes of its ranges, with the pivot frequency set to 1 kHz.

-Figure 1: See-Saw Filter Responses, 400 Hz (Blue) and 1 kHz (Yellow) Pivot Frequencies
+Figure 1: See-Saw Filter Responses, 1 kHz Pivot Frequency